d--j/go-milter/README.md

 ## Usage

-The following example is a milter filter that adds `[⚠️EXTERNAL] ` to the subject of all messages of unauthenticated users.
+The following example is a milter filter that:
+* adds `[⚠️EXTERNAL] ` to the subject of all messages of unauthenticated users
+* quarantines all messages sent to `spam-trap@スパム.example.com`
+* rejects all messages sent from `スパム.example.com` domain (delayed by 5 seconds to slow down spammers)

 See [GoDoc](https://godoc.org/github.com/d--j/go-milter/mailfilter) for more documentation and an example for a milter client or a raw milter server.